Language-Driven Image Style Transfer

-We introduce language-driven image style transfer (\texttt{LDIST}) to manipulate colors and textures of a content image by a style instruction.
+We introduce language-driven artistic style transfer (\texttt{LDAST}) to do stylization for a content image by a style instruction.
 We propose contrastive language visual artist (CLVA) that adopts the patch-wise style discriminator and contrastive reasoning to jointly learn between style images and style instructions.
-The experiments show that CLVA outperforms baselines on both automatic metrics and human evaluation, and using guided language can improve accessibility without preparing style images. \texttt{LDIST} also supports partial semantic editing, which makes visual applications like image/video effect more controllable for humans.
-Though our work benefits creative visual applications, there may be a ``fake as real'' doubt for those manipulated images.
-To mitigate this issue, we can apply techniques from image forensics \cite{wang2020ethic,huh2018ethic,frank2020ethic} to detect the authenticity of an image.
-Regarding guided instructions, for example, hate speech detection \cite{aluru2020ethic,huang2020ethic,samghabadi2020ethic,samanta2019ethic} can help to filter out malicious texts and prevent from producing controversial results with ethics concerns.
+We demonstrate that CLVA can express various style patterns of visual attributes as well as emotional effects and perform \texttt{LDAST} efficiently.
+CLVA also outperforms baselines on both automatic metrics and human evaluation.
+We believe that \texttt{LDAST} can make visual applications like image/video effect more controllable for humans.